 - all assets are not stored in one place;

 An AMM is a set of smart contracts that define how liquidity is managed.
 Each trading pair (e.g. ETH/USDC) is a separate contract that stores both ETH and USDC and that’s programmed to mediate trades: exchanging ETH for USDC and vice versa.

-The core idea is pooling: each contract is a pool that stores liquidity let’s different users (including other smart contract) to trade in a permissioned way.
+The core idea is pooling: each contract is a pool that stores liquidity and lets different users (including other smart contracts) trade in a permissionless way.
 There are two roles, liquidity providers and traders, and these roles interact with each other through pools of liquidity, and the way they can interact with pools is programmed and immutable.

 What makes this approach different from centralized exchanges is that the smart contracts are fully automated and not managed by anyone.
 There are no managers, admins, privileged users, etc. There are only liquidity providers and traders (they can be the same people), and all the algorithms are programmed, immutable, and public.

 Let’s now look closer at how Uniswap implements an AMM.

 Please note that I use pool and pair terms interchangeably throughout the book because a Uniswap pool is a pair of two tokens.

 If you have any questions, feel free to ask them in the GitHub Discussion of this milestone!